 - Do not lift heavy objects (10 to 15 pounds) for 2 weeks after your procedure.

 - Do not do strenuous exercise, such as tennis, jogging, or exercise programs for 2 weeks after your procedure.

 - You can walk and climb stairs right away after your procedure.

 How soon you can return to work depends on how extensive your procedure was.
 Ask your nurse or doctor when you can go back to work.

-If you had urethral catheters (stents) placed during your procedure, please contact your doctor or nurse for a follow-up appointment.
+If you had urethral stents placed during your procedure, contact your doctor’s office to schedule a follow-up appointment.
 The stents will need to be changed every 3 to 6 months, or as instructed by your doctor.

 - Continuous bright red blood or blood clots in your urine

-- Persistent bleeding (pink urine) for more than 3 days that is not improving
+- Bleeding (pink urine) for more than 3 days that is not getting better

-- Persistent pain or burning during urination for more than 3 days that is not improving
+- Pain or burning when you urinate for more than 3 days that is not getting better

-- Persistent frequent urination for more than 3 days that is not improving
+- Fequent urination for more than 3 days that is not getting better

 - A temperature of 101° F (38.3° C) or higher